-Water first, religion later, Nargund farmers affected by Mahadayi row tell Siddaramaiah
+Fight for Mahadayi river crosses 1000 days of protest: “Water First, Religion Next',say farmers

-Raita Sena leaders in Nargund- the bastion of Mahadayi river water dispute- are not entertaining politicians in the run-up to assembly elections.
+Raita Sena leaders in Nargund- the bastion of movement for Mahadayi river water- are not entertaining politicians in the run-up to assembly elections.
 The leaders are committed to keeping this issue apolitical till the objective of the movement is achieved.
 Most importantly, they decided to boycott activists from the forum who wants to contest the election.

 The Raita Sena members took out a rally from the Mahadayi movement stage from the town outskirts to the statue of Naragund king Babasaheb under the tight police protection.
 It was a pitiful sight to see a gathering of 150 people.
-Under the scorching sun, the fight for Mahadayi river completed 1000 days of protest on Apil 10th.
+Under the scorching sun, the fight for Mahadayi river completed 1000 days of protest on April 10th.
 Veeresh Sobaradmath spearheading the movement bathed in water mixed with cow dung to express displeasure with the Centre and the state governments.

 Meanwhile, former CM HD Kumaraswamy was in Naragund and Navalgund to address a political rally on the same day.
 Raita Sena leaders refused to meet Kumaraswamy in a stern a message to all political leaders who want to pay a courtesy visit to farmers.